RedrootDEV/WhatsAppDesktop-NoStore/README.md

 3. Run the following command to execute the script: python main.py

-The script will open a Chrome browser window in "headless" mode (without a graphical interface) and start the automatic download and installation process of WhatsApp.
+The script will open a Chrome/Chromium browser window in "headless" mode (without a graphical interface) and start the automatic download and installation process of WhatsApp.

 4. Wait for the script to complete.
 During execution, progress messages will be displayed in the console.